IMF Says China Recovering Fast Ahead of Most Big Economies, Projects 8% Growth in 2021

 The external environment has become a bit difficult in recent years and if that stays like this, it will be harder to tap into external productivity improvements through normal means of trade and FDI, he said.
 China, Berger said, can also help others to overcome the challenges from the crisis.

 There we note the very helpful engagement of China to providing debt relief for low-income countries, he added.
-China is the world's second largest economy behind the US.
+China is the world's second largest economy behind the US.—PTI